Mel B Sex Tapes: Former Spice Girl Asks Police To Search Intimate Videos Taken By Estranged Husband

 “I think someone’s set me up to look like a bad guy.
 Obviously you saw my house got raided and nobody found anything.
 It’s accusation after accusation.
 But we’ll have our day in court.”

 “And we have children. if anyone knows our children, we have beautiful children.
 They’re on social media.
-Why do this?
+Why do this?”

 “We were friends two weeks ago.
 And now all of a sudden the team gets around and now it’s got to be this.”